HeroicKatora/git-hackme/Readme.md

 and see its instructions for joining.
 Use `init` anytime to regenerate the HTML index page etc.

+¹Note that the `mob` program creates a temporary branch, derived from the main branch of which it is created.
+This effectively mitigates an issue with sharing a local repository, which is that one can not pushed to a branch checked-out in a non-bare git remote.
+One simply has to ensure that `mob stop` is ran by the hosting person.

 ## Known and Fixed Problems (beta.5)

-- [ ] The share command should check if SSH is running and reachable, not only an HTTP server.
+- [x] The share command should check if SSH is running and reachable, not only an HTTP server.
 This can detect if the CA is changed or the sshd daemon down.

 - [x] The original repository name could be used as the target directory name,